FAFSA® for Culinary School: The Essential Guide

 During the application process, you must list the schools that you wish to receive your FAFSA® information.
 These schools will use the financial data to assess what kind of aid you are eligible to receive, and how much.

-You can list up to 10 schools during the online or app-based application process.
+You can list up to 10 schools during the online application process.
 Make sure to list every school that you think you may apply to, even if you haven’t started your applications yet.
 There is no penalty for listing a school and then choosing not to apply!

 Step 5: Sign Your Application